samwell-ho/openpgp-ca/doc/src/details.md

 ## Regular certifications

+Say that Alice wants to communicate with Carol, but she hasn't authenticated Carol's key.

 A certification is a record that indicates what key an entity allegedly controls.
-When Bob certified that Carol's key is `0xCCCC`, he can create a certification that records that fact.
-The certification is first useful to him: all of his software now understands that he has verified Carol's key.
+When Bob certifies that Carol's key is `0xCCCC`, he can create a certification that records that fact.
+This certification binds an identity ("Carol", in our example; in practice, OpenPGP certifications often use email addresses as identities) with a key ("0xCCCC", here),

+This certification is first useful to Bob: his software now understands that he has verified Carol's key.
 If he publishes the certification, e.g., on a key server, it can also be useful to others.

-Say that Alice wants to communicate with Carol, but she hasn't authenticated Carol's key.
-If she has access to Bob's certification she has evidence that `0xCCCC` is the right key for Carol.
+For example, if Alice has access to Bob's certification, she has evidence that `0xCCCC` is the right key for Carol:

+![Image](certification.png "Bob certified Carol's Key")

 Of course, Carol should only trust Bob's certification as much as she trusts Bob to correctly certify Alice's key.

-![Image](certification.png "Bob certified Carol's Key")

 ## Trust signatures